 Based on this report, EGCG will also increase metabolic rate during workouts, hence enhancing your weight-loss routine.
 When combined with a healthy diet and moderate exercise, it is even better.

 In the usual tea production method, the tea leaves will go through a fermentation process.
 This process will oxidize the antioxidants in the tea leaves.
-Unlike other teas, green tea does not go through this process and is made from unfermented leaves, hence retaining a higher level of antioxidant.
+Unlike other teas, green tea does not go through this process and is made from unfermented leaves.
+So, it retains a higher level of antioxidant.

-Hence, green tea with its high level of antioxidant is better for detox, weight loss and protecting our system against the free radicals.
+That is why green tea, with its high level of antioxidant, is best for weight loss and detox.
+It also protects our system against free radicals.

 What Is Matcha?

-Matcha is finely ground green tea powder.
-It is made from only the highest quality green tea leaves that are shade grown in selected places in Japan.
+Matcha is a type of green tea that is finely ground into powder form.
+It is made from only the highest quality green tea leaves that are shade-grown in selected places in Japan.
 The leaves are hand-picked, steamed, and then dried.
-After drying, they are ground into fine powder using a stone mill.
+After drying, they are ground into a fine powder using a stone mill.
 This gives a vibrant green matcha powder that is loaded with healthful benefits.